joshuaeckroth/cinf401-website/notes/r.markdown

 ## Aggregation on data frames

 A different way to produce column means or sums or whatever, without using `melt` and `dcast`, is to use `aggregate`.
-See the R book, pp. 120-123.

 We'll use the `ChickWeight` data frame again.